pmarathe25/Project-Vyasa/README.md

 Each word should appear on a separate line, in non-*sandhi*ed form.
 The `process_text.py` script will generate *sandhi*ed text based on the word-by-word input.
+**NOTE: The script is currently only implemented for the most common sandhi.**
+**That means in some cases, it will not apply sandhi - fortunately, adding new rules is easy!**

 If the word-by-word translation should be split on multiple lines, split the section with a line containing a single `-`.
 For example: